yannickferenczi/the-hangman-game/README.md

 ### User stories

 1. First Time Visitor Goals
    - As a First Time Visitor, I want to easily understand the main purpose of the website.
+(US01)
    - As a First Time Visitor, I want to be able to understand how to play.
+(US02)
+   - As a First Time Visitor, I want to have everything I need to play the game.
+(US03)
 2. Returning Visitor Goals
    - As a Returning Visitor, I want a number of riddle to be really high as I do not want to already know what are the secret words.
+(US04)
    - As a Returning Visitor, I want to know my score and my remaining lifes.
+(US05)
 3. Frequent User Goals
    - As a Frequent User, I want to have everything on the same page to optimize the time I spend on the application.
+(US06)
    - As a Frequent User, I want to be able to play on any of my devices and always have all the information relative to the game visible without scrolling.
+(US07)
+   - As a Frequent User, I want to be able to easily find the tab of the application back when visiting other websites.
+(US08)

 ---
 ## Design